-3 An introduction to tropical biology, surveying the most common ecosystems, important themes in tropical communities and selected issues involving environmental degradation.
-A scheduled field trip to a tropical region is required; this will generally occur during Spring Break.
+An introduction to tropical biology, surveying the most common ecosystems, important themes in tropical communities and selected issues involving environmental degradation.
+A scheduled field trip to a tropical region is required; this will generally The course will introduce students to a wide range of techniques used in research laboratories.
+Basic skills will be emphasized with hands-on directed experiences.
+More advanced techniques may be studied via electronic media.

+occur during Spring Break.
 Prerequisite: at least one majors biology course or permission of instructor.
-Offered 2001.
+Offered spring 2005.